This post contains affiliate links.

 Simply put, our integrity makes us who we are, shapes our life, and shapes the opinions of those around us.

-This is why to be a better man, husband, father, and provider I believe I must cultivate my integrity and now have some must-read books on my bookshelves.
+This is why to be a better man, husband, father, and provider I believe I must cultivate my integrity.

-To that end, I would like to share with you my list of the 6 must-read books on my bookshelves that have helped the most to guide me to be a better man.
+To that end, I would like to share with you my list of the 6 most important books that I have read recently that have helped to guide me to be a better man.

 My No1 Choice Of The Six